rcarriga/nvim-notify/README.md

 ### Render Style

-The appearance of the notifications can be configured, using either built-in methods or custome functions.
+The appearance of the notifications can be configured, using either built-in methods or custom functions.
 See `:help notify-render()` for details

 1. "default"